-Rebuilding NordicTrack ski machine drive rollers
+Rebuilding NordicTrack ski machine drive rollers Answered

 NordicTrack makes the one-way clutch sound very mysterious.
-In reality it is a one-way needle bearing and is available from Amazon or from a good bearing shop locally.
+In reality it is a one-way needle bearing and is available from Amazon or locally from a good bearing shop.
 The internal diameter of the one-way needle bearing used in my machine (Challenger, similar to a 303) is 5/8 inch.
 The outer diameter is 7/8 inch.
 The width of the one-way needle bearing from end to end is 5/8 inch.

 I originally had hopes of being able to install new one-way needle bearings, myself; but, they together with the bronze sleeve bearings on either side of the one-way needle bearing inside each drive roller are pressed into place.
 Pressing bearings is not a job for the average home tinkerer but requires a bearing press capable of exerting tons of pressure in a very precise manner.
-You might be able to have a local machine shop press the bearings in your machine's drive rollers.
+You can often have a local machine shop press the bearings in your machine's drive rollers.
 Or, you can send them away to Nordic Track Guy and have them rebuilt for about $33 with a one week turnaround.
 The core of the rollers really does not wear out, but new rollers are available on the Internet from $65 to $95, depending on the vendor.
 From what I can find, some models used an alternate size.
 Check to be certain you order the correct rollers, if you choose to replace.

 What follows is for your information.
 The first photo is of a portion of the back cover of the manual that came with my machine.
 It shows a cutaway image of the drive roller.
 The black printing is mine.
 Notice the three cylinders inside the drive roller.
 The outer two are bronze sleeve bearings.
 The center one looks like a roller bearing, but is a one-way needle bearing.
 A one-way needle bearing is essentially a roller bearing, but the rollers are able to move forward and backward a little in their cage.
 There is a wedge shape for the axle of each roller that causes the rollers to bind between the bearing cage and the shaft when the rotation is in one direction, but they are free in the other direction.
 Here is a description of how they work with graphics.

 This link is for an Instructable about a number of modifications I made to our NordicTrack ski machine, including how it can be stored vertically in a closet.
 If you do not have a digital monitor for your skier, or need to replace one, here is an Instructable on how to make your own from a digital bicycle speedometer.

 Check NordicParts for any parts you need, also Nordic Fitness Ski Machines.
 Danny at Nordic Fitness Ski Machines has some very nice new rollers for sale.